Itguykunal/Local-Link/README.md

    npm start
    ```

-6. **Connect Devices to Same WiFi**
+6. **Connect Devices to the Same WiFi**
-   Ensure all devices are connected to the same local network, then open the app in the browser on each device.
+   Open the app in a browser on each device.
+No internet required!

 ---

 ## 🧑‍💻 How to Use

-1. Open the application in any browser.
+1. Open the application in your browser.
-2. Enter your username to join the chat room.
+2. Enter your username to join the local chat.
-3. Chat with anyone else connected to the same network and app.
+3. Start chatting with others on the same WiFi network.

 ---

-## 🌱 Future Enhancements
+## 🚧 Under Development

-- 💾 Persistent message storage
+- 📁 **File Sharing without Internet or Mobile Data**
-- 📁 File sharing support
+- 🖼️ **Media File Support (images, audio, etc.)**
-- 🔐 Authentication & user profiles
+- 📱 **Mobile-Friendly UI**
-- 📱 Mobile-friendly UI
+- 🔐 **User Profiles and Authentication**

 ---

 ## 🤝 Contribution

-Contributions are welcome!
-Fork the repository, create a branch, and submit a pull request for any feature improvements or bug fixes.
+Have ideas or want to contribute?
+Fork the repository, create a feature branch, and submit a pull request.